course-details-portlet

 The candidate:

-• is expected to be able to present an analytical reasoning
+• is able to present an analytical reasoning

-• is expected to be able to present and discuss problems, views and solutions, both orally and in writing
+• is able to present and discuss problems, perspectives and solutions, both orally and in writing

-• is expected to be able to participate in a dialogue on a general level with people from different academic backgrounds
+• is able to engage in dialogue on a general level with people from different academic backgrounds

 Learning methods and activities

 Lectures and seminars.
-Students are expected to participate actively in seminars, by preparing at home.
-They are also expected to participate orally in seminars and to a certain degree in lectures.
+Students are expected to participate actively in seminars, which requires preparation prior to arrival in class, by preparing at home, oral participation in seminars and (to a lesser degree) in lectures.

 The lecturer may opt for a multimedia file for the obligatory assignment.
 Information regarding this will be made available at the beginning of the semester.
 The course is taught in Spanish.